MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-how-to-add-a-text-box-control-to-a-form-in-the-authoring-tool.md

 ---
+title: Add a text box control to a form
-title: How to Add a Text Box Control to a Form in the Authoring Tool
+description: You can add a text box control to a form in the Service Manager Authoring Tool.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft